ho0-kim/FAMBAS/README.md

-#### *Do you like Gambas?
-This is FAMBAS! 🦐⚽*
+#### *¿Te gustan las Gambas? ¡Esto es FAMBAS! 🦐⚽*

 # FAMBAS (Football mAMba for Ball Action Spotting)

 FAMBAS is a video understanding model for Football Action Spotting.
 Detect and analyze ball actions in football (soccer) matches using Mamba architecture.
-This project is a part of SoccerNet Challenge 2025.
+This project is a part of [SoccerNet Challenge 2025](https://www.soccer-net.org/challenges/2025).

 ## Installation